-Metering Mode AF Point Selection Method Automatic Selection Manual Selection ® Exposure centered on the selected AF point is locked.
-000 Exposure at the center of the screen is locked.
+Metering Mode AF Point Selection Method Automatic Selection Manual Selection ® Exposure centered on the AF point in focus is locked.
+Exposure centered on the selected AF point is locked.
+Exposure at the center of the screen is locked.

 ^{} In [s] mode with the lens's focus mode switch set to <MF>, the exposure at the center of the screen is locked.